-Advanced Functions, Grade 12, University Preparation (MHF4U) (Also offered as a blended course in 2018-19.)
+Advanced Functions, Grade 12, University Preparation (MHF4U)

 This course extends students' experience with functions.
 Students will investigate the properties of polynomial, rational, logarithmic, and trigonometric functions; develop techniques for combining functions; broaden their understanding of rates of change; and develop facility in applying these concepts and skills.
 Students will also refine their use of the mathematical processes necessary for success in senior mathematics.
 This course is intended both for students taking the Calculus and Vectors course as a prerequisite for a university program and for those wishing to consolidate their understanding of mathematics before proceeding to any one of a variety of university programs.
 Prerequisite: Functions, Grade 11, University Preparation, or Mathematics for College Technology, Grade 12, College Preparation

-Calculus and Vectors, Grade 12, University Preparation (MCV4U) (Also offered as a blended course in 2018-19.)
+Calculus and Vectors, Grade 12, University Preparation (MCV4U)

 This course builds on students' previous experience with functions and their developing understanding of rates of change.
 Students will solve problems involving geometric and algebraic representations of vectors and representations of lines and planes in three-dimensional space; broaden their understanding of rates of change to include the derivatives of polynomial, sinusoidal, exponential, rational, and radical functions; and apply these concepts and skills to the modelling of real-world relationships.
 Students will also refine their use of the mathematical processes necessary for success in senior mathematics.
 This course is intended for students who choose to pursue careers in fields such as science, engineering, economics, and some areas of business, including those students who will be required to take a university-level calculus, linear algebra, or physics course.
 Note: Advanced Functions (MHF4U) must be taken prior to or concurrently with Calculus and Vectors (MCV4U).